daradib/pypuppet/README.md

     'certificate_status', 'certname', 'classes', 'environment', 'facts',
     'node', 'parameters', 'requestor']

-Replace magicsmoke.example.com with the certname of a puppet node.
+Replace magicsmoke.example.com with the name of a puppet node.
+If a node is not found, `puppet.APIError` will be raised.

 Each Node object consists of attributes, lazy-evaluated attributes, and methods.